-Oil slumps to lowest in a year as stock markets sink
+Oil prices sink to lowest in a year as stock markets fall

 (For a graphic on 'Global oil inventories' click tmsnrt.rs/2SiXCUQ)

-Reporting by Christopher Johnson in London and Meng Meng and Aizhu Chen in Beijing; Editing by Dale Hudson and Jan Harvey
+Reporting by Stephanie Kelly in New York, Christopher Johnson in London and Meng Meng and Aizhu Chen in Beijing; Editing by Jan Harvey and James Dalgleish